zenml-io/zenml/docs/book/misc/debugging.md

 AttributeError: 'NoneType' object has no attribute 'name'
 ```

-In the above error snippet, the `step` on line 24 expect an experiment tracker but could not find it on the stack.
+In the above error snippet, the `step` on line 24 expects an experiment tracker but could not find it on the stack.
 To solve it, register an experiment tracker of your choice on the stack.
 For example

 ```shell